-The second lecture in this series will be on Monday 29 November, at 7.30pm.
+This series continues on Monday evenings, at 7.30pm.
 Free admission.

 SYNOPSIS: Every year visitors from Outer Space arrive on Earth.
 These are meteorites, messengers from beyond our planet.
 This series of six lectures from Dr Mike Simms will explain what meteorites are, where they come from, how they get here, and what they can tell us about the far reaches and earliest history of our Solar System.

 3. LECTURES: "The Mars Science Laboratory 'Curiosity' – In Search of Origins" The Planetary Society, in association with the School of Physics NUI Galway, Galway Astronomical Club and CIT/Blackrock Castle Observatory, Cork will present a public lecture, in both Galway and Cork, during Science Week 2012 titled "The Mars Science Laboratory 'Curiosity' – In Search of Origins".
 The talk will describe how the mission is currently proceeding, show the latest images, outline the geography of Mars for those attending to become more familiar with the planet itself and invite discussion from the audience on topical matters of space exploration and its value to society.

 Galway Talk: 8.00pm, Wednesday 14th November 2012, O'Tnuathail Theatre, NUI Galway

 Cork Talk: 8.00pm, Friday 16th November 2012, Blackrock Castle Observatory, Blackrock, Cork

 Admission Free.
 Places allocated on a first come first served basis - simply turn up on the night!
 Suitable for the general public and expert alike, and for children of about eight years and older.